llambiel/letsecureme/post.md

 Now point your web browser to https://yourdomain.here
 Your website homepage should now be served over HTTPS. \o/

-As said about Let's encrypt caveats, your certificate is valid 90 days only.
+As previously mentioned, [Let's encrypt](https://letsencrypt.org) delivers certificates that are valid 90 days only.
 To ensure that our certificate gets renewed automatically we're going to use a small script and a crontab.

 Save the following in a file called renewCerts.sh.